 Organizations fail to understand the difference between the two job roles, however, they should be hiring employees with unique skills by distinguishing them.
 A data scientist will relatively be an amateur in data pipeline creation and may make the wrong choices.
 He/she can acquire the skills of a Data Engineer but a company could easily hire a data engineer and get a better ROI (return on investment) in terms of time and money.

 In conclusion, we hope that the differences drawn in the blog gave you a clear understanding of the exact difference between a Data Scientist and a Data Engineer.
-A collective comprehension of the subject will make it easier for you or your business to manage data in a better and in more effective way.
+A collective comprehension of the subject will make it easier for you or your business to manage data in a better and in a more effective way.

 We at EngineerBabu have worked for over 5000 business owners and founders that share a common goal of incredible business performance while also sharing a common struggle: the inability to find adequate engineering talent to scale their businesses.